Wooden Slickers, Smashers, Bouncers, and Burnishers

 These have nice smooth bottoms, solid handles, and no cracks.
 Very nice and hard to find in this kind of condition.

 Slickers are used to go over the leather to smooth grain prior to tooling.
 They can also be used to compress the leather, especially after glueing two layers together.
 In addition they can be used to slick off smooth leather after dresssings have been applied - especially good for putting a nice feel on latigo leather for straps and saddle strings.

 Edge Slickers and Burnishers

-These are some pretty historic old pieces used by old time makers to slick the edges of their leatherwork.
+You might find some modern maker edge slickers but primarily these are some pretty historic old pieces used by old time makers to slick the edges of their leatherwork.
 There is a section of A few that are maker marked by CS Osborne with the Newark NJ address, that makes them over 100 years old.
 The others are not maker marked but probably the same era and ready to go another hundred years too.
 Some have owners marks but most do not.